#SeeYouInCourt: Climate litigation heats up | DW | 23.09.2021

 But the latest wave of climate litigation cases are different in that they do not rely on existing biodiversity legislation or air quality legislation.
 They instead "place climate change at the very heart of the case," explained Catherine Higham, a policy analyst and coordinator of the Climate Change Laws of the World project at the London-based Grantham Research Institute on Climate Change and the Environment.

-Higham also co-authored the Global trends in climate change litigation: 2021 snapshot report, which showed that the number of climate change-related cases has more than doubled since 2015 — around 800 cases were filed between 1986 and 2014, while over 1,000 cases have been brought in the six years since.
+Higham also co-authored the Global Trends in Climate Change Litigation: 2021 Snapshot report, which found that the number of climate change-related cases has more than doubled since 2015 — about 800 cases were filed between 1986 and 2014; over 1,000 cases have been brought in the six years since.

 Underlining the quest to set new precedents in climate litigation is the consolidation of climate science, and "the now well-established connection between climate change and human rights," noted Higham.